foxfriends/minigames/GUIDE.md

   <dd>The Discord bot (e.g. from `/bot`)</dd>
   <dt>Main Server</dt>
   <dd>The coordinating server (e.g. from `/server`)</dd>
+  <dt>REST API</dt>
+  <dd>The REST API exposed by the server, for interacting with the minigames application</dd>
+  <dt>WebSocket API</dt>
+  <dd>The WebSocket API exposed by the server, for implementing interaction between players</dd>
   <dt>Minigame Server</dt>
   <dd>The independent server that hosts the minigame (what you are building)</dd>
   <dt>Minigame Client</dt>
-  <dd>The user interface by which the player plays the game</dd>
+  <dd>The user interface by which the player plays the game (also built by you)</dd>
 </dl>

+## Development Environment

+It is recommended that you run your own instance of the bot and main server when developing a new minigame.
+You can do so by following the instructions in the [README](./README.md).
+Since you shouldn't need to modify the code of the bot or server, the Docker approach is recommended.

+> When run in development mode, the default port for the Main server's REST API is 8000.

 ## Minigame Server

-### Public URL
+The first step of creating a minigame is setting up a minigame server.
+This server serves two purposes:
+1. To tell the Main Server that the minigame exists and is ready to host games.
+2. To facilitate the playing of the game (e.g. serving the game client).

 Though there is technically no requirement that the game *plays* in the browser, it is required that the minigame includes a server that provides a public URL which, when visited in a browser starts the game.
+When a user is directed to play your minigame, they will be sent to the URL `<public_url>/?game_id=<game_id>&token=<token>`.

 ### Registering and Unregistering

 The minigame server needs to tell the main server that it has started, adding the game to the list of games that will be able to the bot.

-Similarly, when the minigame server shuts down it should notify the main server.
+Similarly, when the minigame server shuts down it should notify the main server that it is no longer available to host games.
 The two requests are as follows:

-Registering:
+> 🚧 The `Authorization: Bearer <token>` part of these requests is not yet
+> implemented.
+You can leave that out of your requests for now.

+__Registering__:

 ```
 POST /game/<name>
 Authorization: Bearer <token>
 Content-Type: application/json

-{ "url": "PUBLIC_URL" }
+{ "url": "<public_url>" }

+where:
+  <name> is the name of your game, which must not already be registered on the Main server
+  <token> is your API key
+  <public_url> is the URL at which your game can be reached, as described above
 ```

-Unregistering:
+__Unregistering__:

 ```
 DELETE /game/<name>
 Authorization: Bearer <token>

+where:
+  <name> is the name of your game, which must not already be registered on the Main server
+  <token> is your API key
 ```

 ### Health Check